AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-plans.md

 # Learning plans

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-Creating Learning Plans for Administrators in Captivate Prime.
+Creating Learning Plans for Administrators in Learning Manager.

 ## Overview {#overview}